7 Rules For Getting An A Grade In English

 6. Make sure you’re organised

 You could be an A-grade student in terms of your talent, abilities, and experience, but it may mean next to nothing if your study and assessment habits are sub-par.
 Every student aiming for an A must make sure to be organised and efficient with their time and effort.
 You should be planning ahead, scheduling what parts of an assessment you will write and when, according to the due date.
 I would go so far as to schedule time for when you do your reading and research of the text itself.
 Organisation is a key study skill and one that most students struggle with.
 Learn more about the key study skills here.

 Once you have a schedule, make sure that you are able to organise your notes accordingly.
 Your notes should be clear – whether they are from class, your teacher, or your own personal reading/research time.
 If the way you initially take notes is all over the place, then organise it all, according to themes or elements that you will be exploring in your assessment piece.
 Make it as easy as possible for yourself to find and utilise everything you have gathered.
 Also make sure to get a planner for your due dates, and a file holder for any notes that you may take in your personal research, group studies, and tutoring time.

 This will help you to do what I vehemently recommend to every student: submit drafts.
 If you are able to manage your time and organise your content, then creating a draft well before the due date is easy.
 Ideally, I would recommend submitting at least two drafts before any given due date.
-This comes back to your teacher not only being the one marking you (which means you need their opinion!), but also being an invaluable resource for you to improve!
+Having a teacher assess your draft is an invaluable tool for improvement – and it makes sense to get their opinion early as they’ll be the one marking you on the final draft!
 Like I said before – take that opportunity!